 It depends who you ask.
 People like Stephen Hawking, Nick Bostrom and Elon Musk have said that we have reason to fear ‘superintelligence’, a form of intelligence that far exceeds that of human beings.

 ‘The first ultra-intelligent machine is the last invention that man need ever make,’ stated mathematician Irving Good back in 1965.
-Apple’s co-founder Steve Wozniak is not really worried, but he does think that Not many AI experts think it will go very fast.
-“Worrying about murderous AI is like worrying about overpopulation on Mars”,
+Apple’s co-founder Steve Wozniak is not really worried, but he does think that at some point we will become robots’ pets.
+Not many AI experts think it will go very fast.
+“Worrying about murderous AI is like worrying about overpopulation on Mars”, said the outspoken AI researcher Andrew Ng.

 Extraordinary things have certainly been done with AI in recent years, but all the successful models had limited goals: winning a board game, recognising a face, translating a sentence.
 Go a bit further and it soon collapses.
 Just try asking Siri a surprise question.